AleksandraBakhcheva/study-projects/README.md

 - github-projects-list (showing my github repos + 404 error handling)
 - marvel-heroes (showing info about marvel-heroes + saving rating in localStorage)
 - marvel-heroes_react (showing info about marvel-heroes in React)
+- notes-storage (small form for creation new notes and saving them in localStorage)

 ### Stack